-- Azure Blockchain Service: Getting Started at MSDN.com – Here you will learn about how the Azure Blockchain Service works.
-The speakers teach the shared workflow applications and give you a walkthrough on how to deploy and configure blockchain infrastructure using Azure.
-The key topics that will be covered in the tutorial include consortium management, Azure Portal, service API interaction and much more!
+- Azure Blockchain Service: Getting Started at MSDN.com – Here, you will learn about how the Azure Blockchain Service works.
+The speakers teach the shared workflow applications and give you a walkthrough on deploying and confining blockchain infrastructure using Azure.
+The key topics that will be covered in the tutorial include consortium management, Azure Portal, service API interaction, and much more!

-- Azure Samples – Here you can find Azure blockchain demo.
+- Azure Samples – Here, you can find the Azure blockchain demo.

-Azure blockchain is one of the best-managed blockchain services out there.
+Azure is one of the best-managed blockchain services out there.
 It has everything that you will need to create, deploy, and manage a consortium.
 It also comes with tons of features that will keep you well equipped within the ecosystem.
-However, that doesn’t mean that you can integrate or connect other service or applications.
-For example, you can use open source tools.
+However, that doesn’t mean that you can integrate or connect other services or applications.
+For example, you can use open-source tools.
 Azure Blockchain Workbench is also an excellent tool that lets you manage your projects.
 But it is not a necessary tool.

 With its services, you will also find a lot of resources to work with.
 To ensure that you do not feel stuck, we have included the resources in our article.
 The pricing is also well-done as they provide a two-tier pricing structure.
-This means that their Azure blockchain can be used for testing or smaller projects.
-So, what do you think about Azure blockchain services?
-Comment below and let us know.
+This means that their Azure Blockchain can be used for testing or smaller projects.